Global Structure in the Presence of a Topological Defect: Introduction

-The second context in which \cref{question:main1} arises, and which we will examine using the Pontryagin-Thom construction, is in the framework of spontaneous symmetry breaking of a finite $n$-form global symmetry, first introduced in \cite{Gaiotto:2014kfa} with applications explored in \cite{Hofman:2018lfz,Zhao:2020vdn,Qi:2020jrf,Rayhaun:2021ocs,Pace:2023ccj,Zhang:2024fpf}.
-In particular, upon spontaneous symmetry breaking, a domain wall is formed which is supported on some lower-codimensional manifold where the order parameter for the symmetry vanishes.
-On closed manifolds, these domain walls will be supported on Poincaré dual submanifolds with respect to the broken symmetry, and we will explain how to compute the obstructions to finding the Poincaré dual submanifolds.
-If the obstruction does not vanish for a manifold $M$, then a theory with a spontaneously broken $n$-form symmetry cannot exist on $M$.
+The second context in which \cref{question:main1} arises, and which we will examine using the Pontryagin--Thom construction, is in the framework of spontaneous symmetry breaking of a finite $n$-form global symmetry, first introduced in \cite{Gaiotto:2014kfa} with applications explored in \cite{Hofman:2018lfz,Zhao:2020vdn,Qi:2020jrf,Rayhaun:2021ocs,Pace:2023ccj,Zhang:2024fpf,Liu:2023eml,Liu:2026tcl}.
+In particular, like the spontaneous breaking of zero-form symmetries, probing the spontaneous breaking of higher-form symmetries requires introducing a domain wall or a defect supported on a lower-codimensional manifold where the symmetry's order parameter vanishes.
+Consequently, the bulk manifold $M$ and the lower-codimensional manifold $F$ naturally form a characteristic pair.
+However, unlike the codimension-1 domain walls of zero-form symmetries, which always exist, such a lower-codimensional manifold $F$ may not exist for higher-form symmetries.

+\begin{defn} For a quantum field theory defined on a manifold $M$, we define the spontaneous symmetry breaking of an $n$-form $A$-symmetry on the manifold $M$ as the existence of a characteristic pair $(M,F)$, where $F$ is Poincaré dual to the cohomology class $\mathcal P(M) \in H^{n+1}(M;A)$, such that the quantum field theory can be extended to the characteristic pair. \end{defn}

+On closed manifolds, the aforementioned domain walls will be supported on the submanifold $F$, and a goal of this work will be to explain how to compute the obstructions to finding the Poincaré dual submanifolds.
+This definition we provide here is not mathematically precise, since we do not attempt to give a precise meaning of the ``extension''.
+Still, we conjecture that the obstructions to finding the Poincaré dual submanifolds are exactly the obstructions to the extension.
+Moreover, if the obstruction does not vanish for a manifold $M$, then a theory with a spontaneously broken $n$-form symmetry cannot exist on $M$.
+This topological obstruction is analogous to the obstruction preventing the definition of fermionic theories on non-spin manifolds.